Skip to content

 • Control access to sensitive services centrally

-• Complex business logic that shouldn’t run in agent sandbox
+• Complex business logic that shouldn’t run in the agent sandbox

 • Operations requiring persistent connections (databases, message queues)